 - Lead with the vision and mission of the business in mind.

 - Only develop business strategies that get the company closer to this goal.
-This makes work impactful and meaningful.
+This makes ideas impactful and meaningful.

 - Explain the “Why” behind projects, tasks, goals, and metrics.
 Associate them to the large-scale purpose of the company.
 This helps create a culture where team members feel motivated and inspired by the business’s vision and mission.